Technical Guide for API Partners

 - You can effectively filter out products returned in the request by specifying search criteria, such as destination IDs, price range, and date range.
 You also have the option to filter by category using tag IDs and can filter by flags, such as free cancellation or skip-the-line tours.

 - You will specify the format in which you want the response, such as the language and currency and will specify how the response will be sorted.
-Tours, activities and experiences are ranked using exclusive Viator data that may include product quality, reviews, ratings, photos, popularity, user preferences, price, bookings made through Viator, and payments made by operators.
+You can apply the “featured” (“DEFAULT”) sort order from Viator to display featured products first in search results.
+Note: Tours, activities and experiences are ranked using exclusive Viator data that may include product quality, reviews, ratings, photos, popularity, user preferences, price, bookings made through Viator, and payments made by operators.

-- This endpoint is ideal for where short product summaries would be ideal, such as on search cards on search results pages.
+- These endpoints are ideal for where short product summaries would be needed, such as on search cards on search results pages.

 /locations/bulk